senaduka/csveditor/README.md

-## CsvEditor based on FLUX React JS Boilerplate
+## CsvEditor based on Flux-Chat example and some parts of FLUX React JS Boilerplate

 Read more about FLUX over at [Facebook Flux Website](http://facebook.github.io/flux/) Read more about RejactJS on [React JS Website](http://facebook.github.io/react/)